AdobeDocs/deliverability-learn.en/help/Unsubscribe Do's & Do Not's.md

 DO: Make the process easy and transparent.
 Example:

-+	“Click this to unsubscribe from all marketing emails”.
++	Click this to unsubscribe from all marketing emails.
 This should be the first option given to the user.

-+	“Click this to change your preferences.”
++	Click this to change your preferences.

 DO: Include the email address on the unsubscribe landing page.